tabbzi/LnzLive/docs/GUIDE.md

 Multi-select and box select: Apply presets to multiple balls via CTRL+left-click, box-select or a ball range list.

-LNZ Input: Paste raw `[Paintballz]` LNZ text into the preset to apply it to target balls.
+LNZ Input: Paste raw `[Paint Ballz]` LNZ text into the preset to apply it to target balls.

 Transformations: Rotate or rescale paintballz presets before applying.